 Facial Injuries Solicitors — Scotland

 Facial injuries and scarring are painful and can negatively affect your self-esteem.
-If these wounds could have been prevented, you may be entitled to facial scar compensation.
-Our facial injuries solicitors’ top focus is securing compensation, guiding you towards recovery and a fresh start.
+If someone else’s negligence caused your injuries, you may be entitled to facial scar compensation.
+Our facial injuries solicitors focus on securing compensation while guiding you through your recovery.

 The Short of It

-You may be entitled to claim compensation for facial injuries if you
+You may be entitled to claim compensation if you

-have been in an accident that wasn't your fault.
+have suffered facial injuries in an accident that wasn't your fault.

-Our facial injury solicitors can help you in the claims process
+Our facial injury solicitors can guide you through the claims process

 Everything we do at Watermans is about getting you the best possible outcome